devzero-inc/product-docs/recipes/syntax.md

 Creates a file with some content.

-{% hint style="info" %}
-Paths are not using shell expansion, so you have to write out /home/devzero/projects rather than \~/projects
+> Paths are not using shell expansion, so you have to write out /home/devzero/projects rather than \~/projects
-{% endhint %}

 ```yaml
     - type: file